 Due to the heat & agitation, the microscopic scales coating the fibers become irreversibly tangled and the knit fabric transforms into a thick and impervious felt.

-After gently rinsing and spinning, I work each by hand (and sometimes foot), shaping the crown and getting the felt smooth.
+After gently rinsing and spinning, I work each by hand, shaping the crown and getting the felt smooth.

 The hat air-dries for several days before getting a hand-sewn satin ribbon lining, to keep it from itching, and help maintain its shape over time.

 A single hat takes over 9 hours to complete, and will provide years of warm, stylish comfort, on the trail or in town.

 Prices range from US$135 – $250, depending on the style.

 You can browse current hats for sale in my Etsy shop.